BetterMuSeek

 how to string a classical guitar

-Knowing how to string a classical guitar is pretty much a required skill for anyone who wishes to play a classical guitar.
-There are many reasons you might need to change the strings on your classical guitar regularly.
+Knowing how to string a classical guitar is a skill for anyone who wishes to play one.
+You might need to change the strings on your classical guitar regularly for many reasons.
 Wear and tear from constant playing, exposure to oils and sweat from fingers, and environmental factors can lead to a loss of tone and intonation.

 What Do You Need?